-Here they are in all their sparkly white, straight glory: My new teeth after their full makeover.
-I promised a follow up post to part one when I had them whitened – here are the final before and after pictures!
+Here they are in all their sparkly white, straight glory: My full teeth makeover.
+I promised a follow-up post to part one when I had them whitened – here are the final before and after pictures!

 At the end of November I wrote a review of the Philips Zoom teeth whitening process, and I couldn’t have been happier with how beautifully white (but not scarily white) they turned out in the end.
 But when I had the initial consultation at Devon Teeth Straightening in South Street, Exeter*, I asked the very lovely Dr Grant about the possibility of having my teeth reshaped, meaning filed down a little.

 *this post is not sponsored – see the end of the post for a full disclosure.